fs-c/fsoc.space/posts/ndh-ctf-2016-matriochka.md

 }
 ```

 In fact, this turned out to be enough.
-Since the majority of the handlers are of the first class running the above on all values allowed me to piece together the missing values.
+Since the majority of the handlers are of the first class running the above on all values already returns a solid portion of the key.
+Since the key is made up of English words, filling in the gaps (the characters that used a handler of a different class) was trivial with some manual trial and error.

 ## Conclusion